CodiTramuntana/decidim-erc-crm_login/docs/scopes_importation.md

 This task generate the file `decidim_scopes_mapping.yml` from files `comarcal_exceptions.yml`, `local_comarcal_relationships.yml` and `local_regional_relationships.yml`.

-This file is used for register users.
+This file is used on user registration.
 For that, the code on the left in file is the local scope code in the csv users.
 The code on the right is a code field in a scope in Decidim.

 Use case:

-An user has 0103 code in csv users -> this code is relate with 0010 in this file -> this code is relate with a code field of scope in Decidim -> user registered successfully!
+An user has 0103 code in csv users -> this code is associated with 0010 in file `decidim_scopes_mapping.yml` -> so 0010 should belong to the `code` field of scope in Decidim -> user registered successfully!

 `decidim_scopes_mapping.yml` contains: